greg-js/arch-wiki-md-repo/wiki/_content/english/Ext4.md

 /dev/mapper/lvm-home    1.8M    1.1K   1.8M   **1%**     /home
 ```

-Here comes the `-T *usage-type*` option, which specifies the expected usage of the filesystem using types defined in `/etc/mke2fs.conf`.
-Among those types are the bigger `largefile` and `largefile4`, which offer more relevant ratios for bigger disks of 1 MiB and 4 MiB respectively.
-They can be used as such:
+To specify a different bytes-per-inode ratio, you can use the `-T *usage-type*` option which hints at the expected usage of the filesystem using types defined in `/etc/mke2fs.conf`.
+Among those types are the bigger `largefile` and `largefile4` which offer more relevant ratios of one inode every 1 MiB and 4 MiB respectively.
+It can be used as such:

 ```
 # mkfs.ext4 -T largefile /dev/*device*

 ```

-This ratio can also be set directly via the `-i` option: *e.g.* use `-i 2097152` for a 2 MiB ratio and `-i 6291456` for a 6 MiB ratio.
+The bytes-per-inode ratio can also be set directly via the `-i` option: *e.g.* use `-i 2097152` for a 2 MiB ratio and `-i 6291456` for a 6 MiB ratio.

 **Tip:** Conversely, if you are setting up a partition dedicated to host millions of small files like emails or newsgroup items, you can use smaller *usage-type* values such as `news` (one inode for every 4096 bytes) or `small` (same plus smaller inode and block sizes).

-**Warning:** If you make a heavy use of symbolic or hard links, *e.g.* you use a backup scheme leveraging [rsync](/index.php/Rsync "Rsync") `--link-dest` feature ([rsnapshot](/index.php/Rsnapshot "Rsnapshot"), [BackupPC](/index.php/BackupPC "BackupPC"), [backintime](https://aur.archlinux.org/packages/backintime/)...), you may want to keep your inode number high enough because while not taking more space, every new hardlink consumes one new inode and therefore inode use may grow dramatically.
+**Warning:** If you make a heavy use of symbolic or hard links, *e.g.* you use a backup scheme leveraging [rsync](/index.php/Rsync "Rsync") `--link-dest` feature ([rsnapshot](/index.php/Rsnapshot "Rsnapshot"), [BackupPC](/index.php/BackupPC "BackupPC"), [backintime](https://aur.archlinux.org/packages/backintime/)...), make sure to keep the inode count high enough with a low bytes-per-inode ratio, because while not taking more space every new hardlink consumes one new inode and therefore the filesystem may run out of them quickly.

 ### Reserved blocks